We're reader-supported & may earn revenue from some providers listed. Learn more about our mission.

 Credit Builder Loans

-Credit builder loans from Self as an example, are designed to assist individuals in establishing credit or boosting a low credit score by making monthly payments over time, which are reported to the credit bureaus.
+Credit builder loans from apps like Self, are designed to assist individuals in establishing credit or boosting a low credit score by making monthly payments over time, which are reported to the credit bureaus.
 These loans usually offer competitive interest rates or fees, making them a practical option for building or repairing credit.

 Throughout the loan term, the borrowed funds are held in an account and only disbursed to borrowers after the loan is fully repaid.
 This arrangement establishes a history of timely payments, which can improve credit scores.